geraintpalmer/SAS-R/LabSheets/Week_02.md

         print string[-1]
         print string[3:7]

-    We see that python indexes a string, starting at 0, we can also use negative values to start from the end.
+    We see that Python indexes a string, starting at 0, we can also use negative values to start from the end.

         index = str1.index("string")
         print index